guanjiech/MILP-MINLP/README.md

 I am working on a highly complicated MINLP problem recently in a paper about mobile blockchain, which is my first paper here in ZJU.
 So I want to record some of my beneficial thoughts here.
 Besides, I will put all relevant materials used or which I think are precious in this repository.

+Firstly, I think it's worth noting the difference between **MILP** and **ILP**.
+In MILP problems, there are not only continuous variables but also integer variables, while the decision variables are all integer in ILP problems.

-For now, there mainly remains two kinds of algorithms to solve MINLP.
-One is ***deterministic optimization algorithm*** while another kind is ***evolution algorithm*** which is problem independent, such as GA, SA, PSO and so on.
+For now, there mainly remains two kinds of algorithms to solve MINLP problems.
+One is ***deterministic optimization algorithm*** while another kind is ***evolution algorithm*** which is problem-independent, such as GA, SA, PSO and so on.

 What's [mathmatic optimization](https://zhuanlan.zhihu.com/p/25579864)?
 This link is a detailed discussion on operational research(运筹学).